PhilippeBekaert/hdspeconf/README.md

      apt-get install libasound2-dev wx3.0-headers libwxgtk3.0-dev

+The GUI panels were designed with [wxGlade](http://wxglade.sourceforge.net).
+You do not need wxGlade as long as you do not need or want to update the panel designs.
+If you do, make sure to use wxGlade version 1.0.0 or later.
+Older versions of wxGlade (such as the stock version on Ubuntu 20.04) will not work.

 - Clone the hdspeconf repository to your local disk. cd to the clone folder.
 Type

       make depend